< !--Google Tag Manager-- > Respiratory Therapy, B.S. | Utah Valley University Academic Catalog

 2. Complete the Test of Academic Skills (TEAS)

-3. Submit the Respiratory Therapy Application Fee and Application by the third Friday in September
+3. Submit Application Fee and Application by the third Friday in September

 4. Personal Interview: All candidates will be screened and those deemed to meet or exceed basic application requirements will be invited for an interview.
 This interview does not guarantee acceptance into the program as students will compete with all other applicants for matriculation into a cohort.
 Applicants must bring a photo ID to the interview.